WiffleWhomper/Aniva-Lumber/README.md

 # Aniva-Lumber
 Custom Structure JSON Files For Console and PC Instructions ONLY WORKS ON DAYZ 1.26 AND LATER!!!
 NOT EARLIER VERSIONS!!!

-A strategic stronghold that seen the re-utilization of Aniva's industrial compoud during troubling times in the hopes of creating a highly defended position.
-As the inhabitants obtained material and began trimming it down, Hell broke loose and their efforts were in vein.
-Perhaps you can find the supplies and resources they've gathered.
-Use them to build your own home, or live off the material and lay low as you survive in secret. the choice is yours.
+"  - A strategic Last attempt to hold-off the inevitable.
+As the zombie infestation began to take hold of Sakhal, Aniva's industrial district made a last attempt for salvation by ordering in truck loads of materials to be processed to make a barrier between them and the outside world.
+It seems the efforts were in vein.
+Now you stumble across the remaining supplies.
+As their story ended, yours begins.
+Welcome to Aniva. "

 Limited testing was conducted on Xbox Series S using DayZ Version 1.26 as of March 2025.